 The best way to ensure your compliance and avoid an inquiry, is to prevent workplace issues by staying up-to-date with changes in workplace laws in your industry.
 You can do this by subscribing to email updates.

-You can learn about preventing workplace issues and working with us to resolve them on our workplace problems page.
+You can learn about preventing workplace issues and working with us to resolve them in our Workplace problems section.

-Use our Self-audit checklist (PDF 141.2KB) to check your compliance with the Fair Work Act 2009.
+Use our Self-audit checklist to check your compliance with the Fair Work Act 2009.

 When a inquiry has already begun it is important to work with us to ensure compliance and respond in a timely manner to any requests.